 And off they go, endorsing and promoting everything from water as effective medicine, to jade eggs to be; “used by women…. [to be inserted, you know where] ….to help connect the second chakra (the heart) and yoni for optimal self-love and well-being.”
 And, yes, psychic vampire repellent to ‘banish bad vibes and shield you from the people who may be causing them.’
 Celebrity endorsements, using social status to (un)intentionally mislead the public, and in some cases, enrich themselves even further!

-Pure quackery, but whatever these Demi-gods endorse, usually result in a large number of worshippers to blindly follow.
+Pure quackery, but whatever these demi-gods endorse, usually result in a large number of worshipers to blindly follow.
 Their faith is so blind, that they will even give their own children water as medicine.
-Unfortunately, but also predictably, some children die as a result, but apparently, this is a small price to pay in order to appease these Demi-gods.
+Unfortunately, but also predictably, some children die as a result, but apparently, this is a small price to pay in order to appease these demi-gods.
 But luckily, there are a number of brave warriors (or scientists) who are standing up for science, understands social responsibility, and openly question the validity and motives of these apostles of quackery.
-And you need to be brave, because this can backfire depending on the unique powers and influence of the Demi-god in question.
-As was illustrated by Prof Edzard Ernst, after he publicly, but fairly, called a Demi-god a snake oil salesman.
+And you need to be brave, because this can backfire depending on the unique powers and influence of the demi-god in question.
+As was illustrated by Prof Edzard Ernst, after he publicly, but fairly, called a demi-god a snake oil salesman.

 As for Gwyneth Paltrow, she is merrily continuing to promote the most bizarre healthcare rubbish via her company Goop.
 Her beauty, apparently, has a hypnotic effect on her followers because they just continue to buy whatever she conjures up.
 At least, she won this year’s inaugural Rusty Razor award for “the ‘best’ promoter of the ‘worst pseudoscience of the year.”
 Well done, Gwyneth, although this will probably only strengthen the resolve of her followers.